alexdglover/sabbatical/_posts/2022-07-05-day-45-closing-thoughts.markdown

 This is part of the reason why I played video games so often.
 It's easy to do with no notice or planning, can be played for anywhere between 5 and
 500 minutes, and has so few requirements/dependencies (like weather or other people).
 I think video games are like snacks - easy to consume, but that's specifically why you need to watch your consumption.
 It's easier to eat a handful of chips than a cutting up a healthy orange.
-We just need to make the effort to have the orange some times.
+If you want to be healthier, you need to make the effort to have the orange some times.
+The same is true for time management, or making time for your priorities.

+Speaking of priorities, my sabbatical gave me the time and space to reflect more than I have before.
+I didn't build a daily meditation practice, but the writing has created a mechanism for reflection.